-Decades ago, the only baby bottles available to parents were made of glass.
+Decades ago, the only baby bottles you could buy were made of glass.
 But glass was heavy and breakable.
 So when plastic bottles came along that were lighter and shatter-proof, the glass bottle became almost obsolete.

-However, recent reports that a type of plastic found in baby bottles might cause potentially harmful changes in developing babies has left parents wondering if perhaps old-fashioned glass wasn't such a bad thing after all.
-These days, there are hybrids available htat are a bit of both.
+But reports that a type of plastic found in baby bottles might cause potentially harmful changes in developing babies left parents wondering if perhaps old-fashioned glass wasn't such a bad thing after all.
+These days, there are several types of bottles available, including hybrids that are a bit of both.

-The ban on BPA means you can confidently buy new plastic baby bottles, knowing that they are free of the potentially harmful chemical.
-If you are using older plastic bottles, for example bottles given to you by family members, check the recycling symbol on the bottom.
+The ban on BPA means you can buy new plastic baby bottles with confidence that they’re free of the potentially harmful chemical.
+If you’re using older plastic bottles (for example, bottles given to you by family members), check the recycling symbol on the bottom.
 The symbol #7 or the label PC (which stands for polycarbonate) is a sign that the bottle likely contains BPA.
 Bottles with the symbol #1, #2, or #4 are made of polyethylene, and #5 bottles are made of polypropylene.
-Both kinds of bottle can be used safely since neither type contains BPA.
+Both kinds of bottles can be used safely since neither type contains BPA.

 Disposable bottle liners are also typically BPA-free (look for the words "BPA-free" on the label).
 They tend to be more expensive than bottles alone, though, because you have to change them after each feeding.